Yomguithereal/colifrapy/docs/settings.rst

 For every path given, colifrapy will try and decide whether it is absolute or relative (unix-style)::

     '/usr/local/settings.yml' is an absolute path
-    'config/settings.yml' is a relative path
+    'config/settings.yml' is a relative path (relative to the colifrapy hub file)